thobbs/thobbs.github.com/source/_posts/2012-06-17-you-should-downvote-anecdotes.markdown

 handful of contrarian anecdotes always pop up.
 A commenter notes how their personal experience contradicts the findings, bringing a bit of real life into the discussion.
-You, the reader, (being thoughtful and open-minding) add these anecdotes to your compilation of thoughts on the subject.
+You, the reader, (being thoughtful and open-minded) add these anecdotes to your compilation of thoughts on the subject.
 You probably feel, at least subconsciously, like you have a more balanced, insightful view of the topic.
 Unfortunately, your view is not at all balanced,